maras8181/Election_Scraper/English_version.md

 Engeto: Project 3
 ===
-The third project at the online python academy by Enget.
+The third project at the online python academy by Engeto.
+This code is written after the Courier.
+It took 50 hours to write the code.

 Description of assignment
 ---